 “Hell no!”
 I exclaim.

 “Exactly.
-Knowing that pretty little clit is throbbing and your insides are shaking and clenching and burning so bad that you have to ask me to stop so that you don’t come… that shit makes me hard,” he says, closing the small space between us.
+Knowing that pretty little clit is throbbing, and your insides are shaking and clenching and burning so badly that you have to ask me to stop so that you don’t come… that shit makes me hard,” he says, closing the small space between us.
 “Choose your sexual safe word, Anastasia.”

 “Ladybug,” I breathe.